I3uckwheat/tOP_installfest/installfestSprintNotes.md

 12. Get a sticker.

     * There are no stickers.
 This is a critical issue that must be fixed. x 2

+CONCLUSION : Curl and NodeJs are required for the guide to work